Your feelings about diet problems

 You may prefer to talk to someone who will listen to your worries, but is nothing to do with your illness.
 The cancer information services listed on the organisations page can tell you more about counselling services available in your area.

 Some people feel more comfortable speaking with a religious adviser - the hospital chaplain or a leader in their own faith.
-And hospital social workers can be a great support in helping you sort out practical issues that may be worrying you such as financial problems due to the cost of changes to your diet, and help at home.
-We have a whole section on coping with cancer that has information on dealing with your feelings and who you can talk to.
+And hospital social workers can be a great support in helping you sort out practical issues that may be worrying you, such as financial problems due to the cost of changes to your diet, and help at home.
+This is only available at certain hospitals.
+If your hospital does not have this available ask your nurse who you can contact for this information.

 The main thing is that you do not feel alone.
 Even if you don't have close family and friends around to help you, other people can help.
 So let your GP or hospital doctor know if you need support.